See the man with the lonely eyes

 “Todd, ease up, man,” Bill pleaded.
 “You’re hurting him.”

 I flung Paul’s arm away in disgust.
 I think I threw a ten at Bill to cover my drinks before storming out.

 Anger fueled my walk home.
 I used the door from my building’s back parking lot to get inside.
 I hate trying to dodge twenty-somethings leaving the overpriced place out front before I can make it to the main door; having one of them piss me off tonight would be a bad thing.

 I didn’t bother with the elevator and stomped up the back stairwell.
-I flung the door to the fourth floor open, pounded down the hall, then slammed the door of my condo shut behind me.
-I paced back and forth trying to calm down, which didn’t work.
+I flung the door to the fourth floor open, pounded down the hall, and then slammed the door of my condo shut behind me.
+I paced back and forth, trying to calm down, which didn’t work.
 My scream of rage echoed through my place.

-Have I mentioned I hate Mondays?
+Have I mentioned that I hate Mondays?

 < ... ahOOOOga! ... ahOOOOga! ... ahOOOOga!... >